 According to Charaka Samhita, Vimansthana, 3.6 (1), the polluted air is mixed with bad elements.
 The air which is against the virtues of season, with full of moisture, speedy, hard ice cool, hot dry colliding from two or three sides, bad smelling oily, full of dirt, smoke sand and steam creates diseases in body and is polluted.
 Padampuran, Bhoomikhanda 96.7-8 says that a person who is engaged in killing creatures, polluting wells, ponds and tanks and destroying gardens certainly goes to hell.
 Hinduism in ancient time provided a system of moral guidelines towards nature preservation and conservation.
 Ancient scriptures have stressed that man and nature need to live in close harmony and plants and animals should be objects of unlimited kindness since they make no demand for their sustenance.
-We have been warned in Charak Samhita which stated that when air, water and other element of nature will be polluted the seasons start working against their routines and cvcle and vegetable gradually begins to damage, this is most dangerous to both earth and human being.
-Therefore. we must follow the rules and regulations set by Vedas,
+We have been warned in Charak Samhita which stated that when air, water and other element of nature will be polluted the seasons start working against their routines and cycle and vegetable gradually begins damage, this is most dangerous to both earth and human being.
+Therefore. must we follow the rules and regulations set by Vedas,

+Table 3.
+Plants associated with God and Goddess in

 Hinduism

 S.N.
-Associated Plants God and Goddess
+Associated God and Goddess

+Plants

 1. Tulsi Vishnu, Lakshmi, ancestor worship

 2. Bel/Bilwa Shiva, Spirits

 3. Asoka Indra, Buddha

 4. Kadamba Krishna

 5. Pipal Vishnu, Shani

 6. Soma Moon

-7. Neem Sitala, Manasa
+7. 7.
+Neem Sitala, Manasa

 8. Palasa Gandarvh, Brahma

-9. Amalaki Lakshmi, Kartik
+9. 9.
+Amalaki Lakshmi, Kartik

-10. Tamal Krishna
+10. .
+Tamal Krishna

 11. Sij Sitala